GJA partners three NGOs to fete children, screen aged

 "The SDG 2 and 3 both underline the need for the media to maximise their contribution to achieve food security, improved nutrition, sustainable agriculture, improved health and the wellbeing of persons of all ages, including the elderly," he said.

-Mr Monney, while commending the NGOs for pooling resources to put smile on the faces of the deprived, applauded the media for playing a frontal role to help achieve the SDGs.
+Mr Monney, while commending the NGOs for pooling resources to put smiles on the faces of the deprived, applauded the media for playing a frontal role to help achieve the SDGs.

 The outreach had support from Dr Alfred Okoe Vanderpuije, Member of Parliament for Ablekuma South.